OgulcanErdag/phonebook-web-app/README.md

 - As a first step, developer gives you this program that creates a phonebook, adds requested contacts to the phonebook, finds and removes the contacts from the phonebook.

-- Application allows users to search, add, update and delete the phonebook records and the phonebook records is kept in separate MySQL database in AWS RDS service.
+- Application allows users to search, add, update and delete the phonebook records and the phonebook records are kept in a separate MySQL database in AWS RDS service.
 Following is the format of data to be kept in db.

   - id: unique identifier for the phone record, type is numeric.